karo-cz/moviepound/README.md

 # moviepound

- Moviepound is a second project summarizing second module of the Ironhack Web Development Bootcamp.
+ Moviepound is a project summarizing second module of the Ironhack Web Development Bootcamp.
  The main focus is the backend functionality working with Node.js,
  Express.js,